 Hands-on training courses are offered periodically about composting and vermicomposting, from small to large scale.
 Class attendees include extension educators, recycling coordinators, farmers, entrepreneurs, the general public, teachers, Master Gardeners, composting facility operators, and food service managers.

 People from all over the world visit the site to learn about composting and vermicomposting.
 This includes attendees of the annual Vermiculture Conference, which is the world’s only annual training on large-scale vermicomposting.
-Speakers and participants from around globe spend two days discussing worm farming methods.
+Speakers and participants from around the globe spend two days discussing worm farming methods.

 A five-day training course on large-scale composting is offered yearly by the USCC-NC Composting Council.
 The training is for public and private composting operators, farmers, recycling specialists, extension educators, and other governmental agency personnel.
 Topics include the biological and physical processes of composting, developing feedstock mixes, site selection and preparation, odor control, and marketing.